hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 ### `EBS-Backed` Instances

+> EBS volume is network attached drive which results in slow performance
+> but data is persistent meaning even if you reboot the instance data will be there.

 Instances that use Amazon EBS for the root device automatically have an Amazon EBS volume attached.
 When you launch an Amazon EBS-backed instance, we create an Amazon EBS volume for each Amazon EBS snapshot referenced by the AMI you use.